The kit contains HL-dsDNase which efficiently removes gDNA from RNA preps before running RT-qPCR.

 Storage Conditions: Store at -20˚C.

-Sample Material: The Heat&Run kit is suited for gDNA removal of RNA from any source.
+Sample Material: The Heat&Run kit is suited for gDNA removal of RNA in qPCR settings from samples with good RNA quality as some loss of RNA integrity can be expected.

 Quality Control: The kit is tested for absence of RNase.